-Florida has over 5,600 qualified business organizations registered to provide engineering services in the state.
+Florida has over 5,600 qualified businesses in its Engineering Business Registry that can provide engineering services in the state.
 To offer engineering services in Florida through a business organization or by an individual using a fictitious name, you must be qualified by a Professional Engineer licensed in Florida.

 To register a new engineering firm with the Florida Department of Business and Professional Regulation, click the link below and log into your account at myfloridalicense.com.
 You should be presented with a series of screens that will step you through the process of registering your firm and linking a Professional Engineer as its qualifying agent.

 There is no charge to register an engineering firm.